kingdomseed/jhp-portfolio/memory-bank/progress.md

 ### Pages and Sections
 - ✅ Homepage with hero, services, and testimonials
-- ✅ About page with photographer information
+- ✅ About page with photographer information and visual philosophy cards
 - ✅ Services page with service descriptions
 - ✅ Gallery page with masonry layout
 - ✅ Contact page with form